Indk0/FinMeBlog/README.md

 * Sprint 3: Admin - At this stage my goal will be to improve the admin panel UX and add fixture data to test my blog.
 * Sprint 4: Templates and Functionality - This is the stage where html and css templates will be created for the various pages my blog will host, the functionality code will be a mixture of could and should have user stories. these codes will make the blog better in terms of UX.
 * Sprint 5: Auth and Cloudinary - This is the final stage of my MVP, at this stage I will create a signup page using the package AllAuth and connect Cloudinary for image upload.
-* Sprint 6: Blog Styling/Extras-
+* Sprint 6: Blog Styling/Extras- This final stage will involve me focusing on styling the site this includes: making my site look like the wireframe, add branding, colours, favicon and other features that will make my blog unique.
+At this stage there will be more could have and future considerations depending on how much time I have left until submission.

 ## MVP (Minimal Viable Product)
 ### I complete my MVP with the minimal amount of user/developer stories closed.
 My MVP, as seen in the image below, shows all of the acceptance criteria ticked, the MVP allows users to read and comment on any blog once registered and logged in.
 In this case the admin has majority of the features accessable as the admin can create and edit blogs, categories, comments, manipulate user and accounts all from the admin panel.